JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 }
 ```

 Now we'll use a little Gradle script that takes a library as an input, runs Proguard on it an creates a new library as an output.
 If you're interested I advice you look at the [source code](https://github.com/JeroenMols/MethodCountExample/blob/master/shrink_lib/build.gradle), which is based on a script by [@mr_ligi](https://github.com/ligi/shrinkGuava).
-This gradle script outputs a shrinked library version, which can be copied to the libs folder of your project.
+This Gradle script outputs a shrinked library version, which can be copied to the libs folder of your project.

 Looking at our example, this simple process saved us 4000 methods and we are only just above the dex method limit.